What is Telehealth and Digital Inclusion?

 OeHI’s Telehealth and Digital Inclusion Initiative develops and supports approaches that lead to increased adoption of telehealth through a framework of digital inclusion, with the goal of digital equity in Colorado.
 Telehealth is an important avenue to support health care reform, and has the potential to be a tool for addressing long-standing health inequities.
 OeHI is working with partners across agencies, sectors, and throughout the state to support equitable access to telehealth and to advance programs that work towards all individuals and communities having the information technology capacity needed for full participation in society.

-Creating digital health equity using health IT and digital health solutions requires intentional efforts to build digital inclusion, and this means ensuring that all individuals and communities have access to technologies and the support and skills to use them.
-In order for telehealth to truly benefit those most burdened by inequities and challenges in accessing healthcare, broadband access needs to be ubiquitous, and access to educational opportunities for digital skill development and internet-enabled devices must be equitably accessible.
+In order for telehealth to truly benefit those most burdened by inequities and challenges in accessing healthcare, broadband access needs to be ubiquitous, and access to educational opportunities for digital skill development and web-enabled devices must be equitably accessible.
 Otherwise, telehealth runs the risk of increasing inequalities rather than closing them by only benefiting those who have the broadband access, skills, and devices required for a telehealth visit.